-One misunderstanding encountered is that outsourcing requires that present employees should be dismissed in preference for virtual assistants.
+One misunderstanding is that outsourcing requires that present employees be dismissed in preference for virtual assistants.
 However, this is an extreme form of outsourcing.
 The recommendation is that businesses outsource virtual assistants to assist with time-consuming and mundane tasks.
 Such will relieve the company’s employees of work overload, improving their working conditions.

 The pros & cons of outsourcing

-- Outsourcing enlarges the talent pool – outsourcing is an easy way to add new talent to the company or organization for certain tasks or projects.
+- Outsourcing enlarges the talent pool – outsourcing is an easy way to add new talent to the company or organization for specific tasks or projects.
 More so, outsourcing allows a company an agile method of working.

 Cons for companies that outsource

 - Staff might feel threatened – Some staff members may feel threatened by possible replacement.
 In addition, the introduction of virtual assistants might not sit well with the permanent staff.
 The result could have an impact on their productivity and morale.
 Companies should communicate clearly with their team to manage these fears.

 - There can be a difference in standards – An assistant’s standard can differ, mainly when hired from a foreign country.
 State the requirements clearly before onboarding such an assistant to avoid a problem with varying standards.